 If so, you might officially be a Latin American Spanish (LAS) lover!

 One huge draw to LAS is the variety of colorful, unique regional accents, slang and dialects.
-So hold on the picante for now and let’s go ahead and explore this rich linguistic world together—by listening to vibrant voices of the area!
+So let’s go ahead and explore this rich linguistic world together—by listening to vibrant voices of the area!

 What Is Latin American Spanish?